HarvestAPI/harvestapi-sdk/packages/scraper/README.md

 ### Scraping All Search Pages and Saving Data

 The scrape methods allows you to scrape all pages of search results and save the data either to a SQLite database or a JSON file.
 This method automatically handles pagination and will scrape all available pages based on the `totalPages` metadata.
+After fetching a page, the scraper will also make a separate request per each item, to fetch its details (default behavior).

 ```JavaScript
 await scraper.scrapeProfiles({